ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-14-handwriting-recognition.md

 {% highlight text %}
-## [1] 0.69 0.68 0.68 0.66 0.65 0.61
+## [1] 0.71 0.74 0.75 0.73 0.74 0.75
 {% endhighlight %}

 So not bad considering the model was trained on a dataset the same size as the test set.
-With varying levels of regularisation ($\lambda$) the model has between 61 and 69 accuracy.
+With varying levels of regularisation ($\lambda$) the model has between 71% and 75% accuracy.

-Next time I'll try again defining training, test, and cross validation sets with a 60:20:20 split, to improve classification, and better inform my choice of $\lambda$.
+Next time I'll define training, test, and cross validation sets with a 60:20:20 split, to improve classification, and better inform my choice of $\lambda$.

 {% highlight r %}